misode/PathGenerator/README.md

 7. Right click the "clear points" tool to completely remove the path points.

 ## Technical
-In the source code, `/PathGenerator` is the old linear path tracer, while `CubicPathGenerator` is the default version which is the one in the latest release.
+In the source code, `PathGenerator` is the old linear path tracer, while `CubicPathGenerator` is the default version which is the one in the latest release.
 If you want to use the old version, uses release versions `1.x`.

 All path points are area effect clouds and have the `path_marker` tag.
 When the player clicks the start tool, a llama gets summoned with the `path` tag at the player.
 When the player mounts the llama, it gets the `started` tag.
 When the llama has that tag, its `Motion` is constantly updated using a cubic interpolation method.
 When the player dismounts the llama or the path ends, it gets killed.
 The reason it's using a llama is because they are the only rideable entity that can be made completely invisible without a resource pack and is controlled by the server.